Gattocrucco/lsqfitgp/docs/hyper.rst

-This means that the fit is trying to redraw the datapoints using a combination of gaussians, so it will be happy when the datapoints are similar to a bunch of gaussians, such that it doesn't have to figure out a nontrivial mixture of many different gaussians that magically gives out precisely our points.
+This means that the fit is trying to redraw the datapoints using a combination of gaussians, so it will be happy when the datapoints are similar to a bunch of Gaussians, such that it doesn't have to figure out a nontrivial mixture of many different Gaussians that magically gives out precisely our points.

-But isn't a sine similar to some gaussians, one up, one down, etc.?
+But isn't a sine similar to some Gaussians, one up, one down, etc.?
 Apparently so.
-Let's explore this impression by plotting a sine aligned with a gaussian.
+Let's explore this impression by plotting a sine aligned with a Gaussian.
 To align them, I will put the maxima in the same point, and also make them have the same second derivative::